Improved MSSM Higgs mass calculation using the 3-loop FlexibleEFTHiggs approach including $x_t$-resummation: Resummation of leading squark mixing contributions

 On the other hand, in a calculation using the EFT parametrization, $m_b$ would be expressed as a perturbative series in terms of $\hat{m}_b$, $\ashat$, \ldots,\footnote{ For the purpose of the present section the distinction between the SM parameter $\ashat$ and the MSSM parameter $\as$ is not relevant, since the two parameters differ by terms which do not depend on $\tan\beta$ or $x_f$.} truncated at some desired order.
 E.g.\ at order $\ashat$,

 which contains the correct $(\as\tan\beta)^n$ term only for $n=1$ but misses all higher-order terms.
 Accordingly, we can evaluate the difference

 \subparagraph{$y_f$-matching and $x_f$-resummation:}

-An analogous resummation is possible for the $\as x_f$-enhanced contributions to the Yukawa matching for all coloured fermions.
+An analogous resummation is possible for the $\as x_f$-enhanced contributions to the Yukawa matching for all colored fermions.
 We note that the factor $\mu\tan\beta$ in the previous theorem arises via $X_b=(A_b - \mu^*\tan\beta)$.
 Hence the above theorem generalizes to

-In the following we specialize to the case of the top-quark.
+In the following we specialize to the case of the top quark.
 If we express the SM coupling $\hat{y}_t$ as a perturbative series in $y_t$, $\as$, \ldots\ and truncate at the order $\as$, we obtain the full-model parametrized expression

 The theorem then implies that this relation is 1-loop exact, i.e.\ there are no unsuppressed higher-order corrections to $\Delta y_t^{\as}$ of $\ord(\as^nx_t^{> 1})$ for $n\ge 2$.
 In a numerical code such as \feft, eq.~\eqref{eq:y_with_X} is solved numerically for $y_t$, giving